iotaledger/goshimmer/docOps/docs/tutorials/wallet_library.md

 ## Common Flags

 As you may have noticed, there are some universal flags in many commands, namely:
- - `-help` that brings up the command usage and help information,
+ - `-help`: brings up the command usage and help information.
- - `access-mana-id` that is the nodeID to which the transaction should pledge access mana to, and
+ - `access-mana-id`: the nodeID to which the transaction should pledge access mana to.
- - `consensus-mana-id` that is the nodeID to which the transaction should pledge consensus mana to.
+ - `consensus-mana-id`: the nodeID to which the transaction should pledge consensus mana to.

-The latter teo are determined by default by your wallet depending on which node you connect it to.
-However, if that node doesn't filter user submitted transactions based on the mana pledge IDs, you are free to define which node to pledge mana to.
+`access-mana-id` and `consensus-mana-id` are determined by default by your wallet depending on which node you connect it to.
+However, if that node does not filter user submitted transactions based on the mana pledge IDs, you are free to define which node to pledge mana to.

 ## Command Reference

 ### balance

-Show the balances held by this wallet.
+Show the balances held by the wallet.

 ### send-funds

 Initiate a transfer of tokens or assets (funds).

 ### consolidate-funds

 Consolidate all available funds to one wallet address.

 ### claim-conditional

 Claim (move) conditionally owned funds into the wallet.

 ### request-funds

 Request funds from the testnet-faucet.

 ### create-asset

 Create an asset in the form of colored coins.

 ### delegate-funds

 Delegate funds to an address.

 ### reclaim-delegated

 Reclaim previously delegated funds.

 ### create-nft

 Create an NFT as an unforkable alias output.

 ### transfer-nft

 Transfer the ownership of an NFT.

 ### destroy-nft

 Destroy an NFT.

 ### deposit-to-nft

 Deposit funds into an NFT.

 ### withdraw-from-nft

 Withdraw funds from an NFT.

 ### sweep-nft-owned-funds

-Sweep all available funds owned by NFT into the wallet.
+Sweep all available funds owned by an NFT into the wallet.

 ### sweep-nft-owned-nfts

-weep all available NFTs owned by NFT into the wallet.
+Sweep all available NFTs owned by NFT into the wallet.

 ### address

 Start the address manager of this wallet.

 ### init

 Generate a new wallet using a random seed.

 ### server-status

 Display the server status.

 ### pending-mana

 Display current pending mana of all outputs in the wallet grouped by address.

 ### pledge-id

 Query nodeIDs accepted as pledge IDs in transaction by the node (server).

 ### help

 Display this help screen.